 Acacia cultriformis is an erect or spreading, much-branched shrub that can grow up to 4 metres tall365].
-Although it produces leaves as a seedling, llike most members of the genus the mature plant does not have true leaves but has leaf-like flattened stems called phyllodes[
+Although it produces true leaves as a seedling, llike most members of this section of the genus, the mature plant does not have true leaves but has leaf-like flattened stems called phyllodes[

 The plant is harvested from the wild for local use as a food and a dye.
-Very ornamental, especially when in flower, it is often grown in gardens and makes an excellent, intruder-proof hedge.
+It has been used in soil stabilization projects in Iraq.
+A very ornamental plant, especially when in flower, it is often grown in gardens and makes an excellent, intruder-proof hedge.